Dry conditions spark wildfire concerns throughout Roaring Fork Valley

 The Red Canyon Fire just south and east of Glenwood Springs in August of 2013 also forced evacuations, and for a time threatened the eastern edge of town.

-There are several inexpensive mitigation steps homeowners can take to slow or stop a wildfire advancing on their property and steps to "harden" their homes against common wildfire threats, she said.

-"If your emergency plan is to call 911," MacDonald said, "you need to do more."

-Basalt-Snowmass Village Fire Chief Scott Thompson said he remains hopeful that the weather will turn around and moisture levels will soar.
+Basalt-Snowmass Village Fire Chief Scott Thompson told The Aspen Times he remains hopeful that the weather will turn around and moisture levels will soar.

 Right now it is not looking so good.
 The snowpack in the headwaters of the Roaring Fork River is at 65 percent of normal.